ejcromwell/up-bookstore/README.md

 The views are not optimised for the Blade templating language.
 They could be much more efficient with less code repetition.

-**Question b)**

-I am not familiar with fuzzy text searching across multiple data tables.
-I understand that trying to perform this with pure MySQL %LIKE% queries would be prohibitively slow.

-I am not at all familiar with this method but something along the lines of pulling all the required fields from the Database and placing in a file or single database table and then searching the file would be more efficient in returning the fastest results.

-*Both .scss or .js files should already be compiled.
-However if there are issues with this, please run `npm install` and then `npm run production`*